 By tracking your current spending before creating a budget, you can be sure that the budget you’re creating is realistic.
 In some categories, you may use the exact amount that you’re actually spending as your target for the budget.
 For other categories where you’ve identified a need to cut back, you can set the budget below your current level of spending.

-If you need help with creating a budget, be sure to read my article How to Create a Budget That Works, or enter your email address below to get access to my budget template that you can use.
+If you need help with creating a budget, be sure to read my article How to Create a Budget That Works.
 You may also find this article on the recommended budget percentages to be helpful in determining how much you should allow for the different budget categories.

 4. Identify Areas for Savings